 How long does it take your business to break even once a new customer is acquired?
 To do this calculation, you first need to know your customer acquisition cost.
 This calculation should take into account the expenses related to all customer facing roles involved in winning a new customer.

-For example, if you have an in-house sales and marketing team, the salary of everyone on the sales and marketing team, plus the cost of software, advertising, and employee benefits should be factored into the equation.
+For example, let’s say you have an in-house sales and marketing team.
+The salary of everyone on the sales and marketing team, plus the cost of software, advertising, and employee benefits should be factored into the equation.

-Once you’ve collected all of these numbers you can calculate CAC: (Total Marketing Costs + Total Sales Costs) / Number of Customers Acquired.
+Once you’ve collected all of these numbers you can calculate CAC.
+You can use this equation: (Total Marketing Costs + Total Sales Costs) / Number of Customers Acquired.

 CAC is a simple, but powerful calculation.
 Marketers can calculate CAC per marketing channel to understand if particular channels acquire customers more cost effectively.
-Alternatively, senior managers can better understand how changing the composition or compensation of a team can alter CAC, and therefore the profitability of the business.
+Alternatively, senior managers can better understand how changing the composition or compensation of a team can alter CAC.
+In turn, they’ll gain insight into the profitability of the business.

 You don’t have to tell me that math isn’t fun.
 It can be an uphill climb to understand these useful calculations.
 But now that you know these formulas, surely you’ll admit that math can be useful.

-The next time you’re faced with an important business decision, don’t just rely on your gut.
-Try to put some of the formulas you’ve learned into play to better anticipate how various decisions could impact your bottom line.
+The next time you face an important business decision, don’t just rely on your gut.
+Try to put some of the formulas you’ve learned into play.
+They’ll help you better anticipate how various decisions could impact your bottom line.

 This article originally appeared on entrepreneur.com.
 Thanks for reading!
-My work is almost entirely reader-funded so if you enjoyed this piece please consider sharing it around, liking me on Facebook, following me on Twitter, and maybe throwing some money into my hat on Patreon, Paypal, or with Etherium: 0X24AC7A8FF92721B9827A03A6936F
+My work is almost entirely reader-funded so if you enjoyed this piece please consider sharing it around.
+Like me on Facebook, follow me on Twitter, and maybe throw some money into my hat on Patreon, Paypal, or with Etherium: 0X24AC7A8FF92721B9827A03A6936F